 As far as materials go tyres have always been one of the harder materials to source a second use for.
-If the tyres are only part worn then they can be used again on another vehicle, but if not recent developments have found interesting new uses for them.
-In their raw form, before they are melted down, tyres are often used as roadbeds on race tracks or running track material, or as playground mulch.
+If the tyres are only part-worn they can be used again on another vehicle, but if unable to be re-used as tyres, they can often be used in their raw form on road beds, race and running tracks and even playground mulch.

 Once the vehicle has been depolluted and dismantled it’s time for destruction… Which we mean quite literally because once the vehicle has been deconstructed, the metal shell of the car will be crushed and sent to a metal mill.
 When a vehicle is destroyed it will go through the following process: